THE TACTILE INTELLIGENCE PLATFORM

 The Problem

-Tactile sensing is the missing modality in robotics.
 Existing solutions are expensive, fragile, permanently installed, and generate zero intelligence.
+The gap shows up on the factory floor every day.

 Today's Reality